prisonerjohn/seeing-machines/content/en/docs/class-2/images-and-video/index.md

 However, note that the method needs to be removed from both the header `.h` and the implementation `.cpp` files or else the compiler will assume something is missing and will throw an error.
 {{< /alert >}}

-If we navigate under the hood and see what `ofImage.load()` is actually doing, we see that it calls many functions from the `FreeImage` library to determine the file's format, uncompress the data, and load it into values for each pixel.
+If we navigate under the hood and see what `ofImage::load()` is actually doing, we see that it calls many functions from the `FreeImage` library to determine the file's format, uncompress the data, and load it into values for each pixel.

 ## Image Attributes